 These delicious crispy pork carnitas are a popular Mexican recipe that is served with warm corn tortillas.
 This is an easy recipe that is mostly hands off and it's perfect for parties or get-togethers!

 What makes this Pork Carnitas a great Pork Recipe?

 I've made pork carnitas so many times in the past but they were always just ok, nothing special, just ok.
 However this recipe will knock your socks off!
 The secret ingredient is Coca-Cola.
 That is the only liquid used in this delicious carnitas recipe.

-The carnitas I made in the past were always so much more complicated and weren’t even half as good as the recipe I’m sharing today.
-All you need are onions, garlic, salt, pepper, oregano and coca-cola to turn pork butt into something out of this world delicious!
-Another great pork recipe would be my amazing pork tamales.
-Pork tamales are very popular during Christmas and New Years.
+The carnitas I made in the past were always so much more complicated and weren't even half as good as the recipe I'm sharing today.
+All you need are onions, garlic, salt, pepper, oregano and Coca-Cola to turn pork butt into something out of this world delicious!
+Another great pork recipe would be my amazing pork sliders.
+Pork Sliders make a great bitesize appetizer perfect for game nights and house parties.

 How to Make Crispy Pork Carnitas

 The first step is to season and sear the meat on both sides.
 The pork butt should be cut up into pieces before searing that we way can create a a nice brown crust on most of the meat.
 Be careful not to crowd the skillet or the meat won't brown.

 Transfer the seared meat to a casserole dish and add lots and I mean lots of peeled garlic cloves and sliced white onions on top.
 I also add a little bit of crushed dried oregano but that is optional.
 Now is when we add the coca-cola then cover it with foil and bake for a few hours.